Many of you probably think that I no longer am self-impressed or even dazzled when I forecast something that turns out to be true.

 Well, at least two.

-There will be a buckled highway bridge or something.
+There will be a buckled highway bridge.

-There will be in the next four weeks major miracles, spotting impending disasters in our infrastructure.
+There will be, in the next four weeks, major miracles spotting impending disasters in our infrastructure.

 This one they didn't catch in time.